mikesub/mikesub.net/articles/html-mcp.md

 So yeah — turns out old-school HTML over HTTP might just be the most future-proof API format we’ve got.
 And now with LLM reasoning, HATEOAS might be relevant again.

 *Update:*
 Just after writing the draft for this note, I saw the CEO of HTMX [bsky'ed about the same thing](https://bsky.app/profile/htmx.org/post/3lq6pobpjb22j), referencing his older article from 2016, “[HATEOAS is for Humans](https://htmx.org/articles/hateoas-is-for-humans/)”.
-Well, it's 2025 and it might be not just for humans anymore.
+Well, it's 2025 and indeed it might be not just for humans anymore.